HIPAA-compliant marketing & advertising: How to run compliant campaigns in healthcare

 • Communications aimed at improving patient care without promoting specific products.

-To assess if your marketing use case requires patient authorization, read the guide on marketing by the US Department of Health and Human Services (HHS).
+To assess whether your marketing use case requires patient authorization, read the guide on marketing by the US Department of Health and Human Services (HHS).

-PHI includes any individually identifiable health information, which is a category that can be interpreted broadly.
+PHI includes any individually identifiable health information, which can be interpreted broadly.
 This means that even seemingly innocuous data, such as IP addresses or contact information, could be considered PHI if linked to health-related information.

 Signing a BAA